 There are many options for repairing wall cracks.
 It’s relatively easy to hide wall cracks if they are hairline cracks.
 Minor cracking that is purely cosmetic can be repaired or sealed with filler and paint.

 However, if your wall cracks are caused by an underlying structural defect then repairs can be much more costly, time-consuming and inconvenient.
 The repair process may include:

 - Reblocking or restumping: This involves replacing the deteriorating steel, concrete or timber stumps with new stumps where the original stumps may have rotted or been attacked by termites or succumb to corrosion damage.

-- Levelling and underpinning: Underpinning means stabilising your house footings.
+- Levelling and underpinning: Underpinning means stabilizing your house footings.
 This process can involve having your foundations excavated and new concrete poured or injected into the site or underneath a foundation wall so as to bring it up to its original level.

 - Demolition and reconstruction: In some extreme cases, the dismantling and rebuilding of a wall may be the best solution to address the causes of wall cracking where there is a serious underlying structural defect.

-Sealing existing wall cracks with crack filler:
+Sealing existing wall cracks with crack filler sealant:

 - Internal cracks: open the crack with a grinder, clean the area thoroughly, apply Supex 500 acrylic sealant, finish using water, after drying paint as per colour requirements.

 - External Wall cracks/ Terrace cracks: open the crack with a grinder to make a V groove, clean the area thoroughly, apply Supex PU 25 polyurethane sealant, after drying paint as per colour requirements.